rai-Khushboo/rai-Khushboo/README.md

 - **SQL**: Used for database management and querying in MySQL.
 - **React**: My preferred library for building dynamic and responsive user interfaces.

+ # 🌟 Inspirational Quotes 🌟
+ ---
+## "🌟Practice like you never win 🏅 and perform like you never lose 🏆.🌟"
+---

 *Thank you for visiting my profile😊!
 Feel free to explore my repositories🗃️ and connect with me🤝.*

 <!---